BIGJRA/BIGJRA.github.io/src/_raw/reborn/post_ep_07.md

 You'll need to transform the gemstones near MC black, and the ones near XM white.
 Each gemstone also changes the ones immediately around it.
 It shouldn't be too hard with some trial and error.
 Head up from here and go through the door.

-You'll have a partner here: if we're with Zero:
+You'll have a partner here: if Taka is dead and we're with Zero:

 !partner(["Zero", :ZEL3, 0])

-If we're with Taka and he accompanied us in the desert:
+If we're with Taka and he has both eyes:

 !partner(["Taka", :Taka2, 1])

-If we're with Taka and we didn't battle him at WTC:
+If we're with Taka and he only has one eye:

 !partner(["Taka", :ZTAKA2, 0])